vichen/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Crowd sourcing for forwarding international online shopping purchases.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Customers in China can shop on US websites through our app.
+You can fulfill requests and make 20% of the purchase price.
+You make money.
+They save money.

 ## Problem ##
   > Describe the problem your product solves.
+  Brand recognition in China is huge.
+Brands we consider ubiquitous and relatively mid-market such as Ralph Lauren, Tommy Hilfiger, and Coach can cost up to 3x as much in China.
+This app will allow customers in China to shop for brands they recognize and save money, while allowing US users to make money off of forwarding these products for them.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Customers fill out a form with the products they want to buy.
+The app will calculate the cost and shipping, then direct them to a payment page.
+The request is sent to a user in the US.
+They buy the product, then send it out via UPS.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  "Sign up is easy and takes 5 minutes to get started.""

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "I made $200 forwarding products last week. "

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  "Sign up here today."